Sounders secure No. 2 playoff seed with 4-1 drubbing of San Jose

 Nico Lodeiro opened the scoring for the Sounders on Sunday off a free kick in the 52nd minute.
 Lodeiro sent the ball in but teammates Roldan and Jordan Morris couldn’t collect the service to convert a shot at goal.

 No worries.
-Lodiero chased after his own assist and beamed a left-footed shot past San Jose keeper James Marcinkowski.
+Lodeiro chased after his own assist and beamed a left-footed shot past San Jose keeper James Marcinkowski.

+“In reality, all goals are very important,” Lodeiro said as translated from Spanish during a video conference call with media.
+He’s scored seven goals this season.
+“But I felt we needed to open up the game and the goal was going to allow us to do that.
+To basically get the team to shake off the first-half performance.
+And the second goal came right after that one, quickly.”

-Sounders striker Raul Ruidiaz followed up with a powerful shot just outside the penalty box in the 54th minute.
+Sounders striker Raul Ruidiaz followed up with a powerful shot just outside the penalty box.
 He received the assist from Roldan, making the score Ruidiaz’s 12th of the season.

+Ruidiaz ended up two goals shy of tying LAFC forward Diego Rossi for the Golden Boot award as the league’s leading scorer.
+Rossi finished with 14 goals.

+“(What) always amazes me about Raul is just some of the things he does and when he does them rather than the total goal count,” Sounders coach Brian Schmetzer said during a video conference call with media.

-After a San Jose score in the 57th minute, Lodeiro set up Morris for a goal in the 74th minute.
+After a San Jose score in the 57th minute, the Sounders could’ve faded and allowed the Quakes to scratch out a draw.

+Instead, Lodeiro set up Morris for a goal in the 74th minute.
 It was Lodeiro’s 10th assist of the season and Morris’ 10th goal this year.

-San Jose (8-9-6) had an own goal in the 80th minute to close out the scoring.
+San Jose defender Marcos Lopez had an own goal in the 80th minute to close out the scoring.
+The Quakes (8-9-6) enter the postseason as the No. 8 seed and play SKC in the opening round.

+“The four goals was just what we needed,” Schmetzer said.
+“Having the team put on a good performance and building a little bit of momentum into the playoffs, we accomplished that. … I was very happy that the big players were able to contribute to the score line and we had a decent performance defensively.”

-Seattle (11-5-6) entered the 2019 postseason as the No. 2 seed, defeating Los Angeles FC in California for the Western Conference championship and hosting the MLS Cup.
+Seattle (11-5-6) entered the 2019 postseason as the No. 2 seed, defeating Los Angeles FC in California for the Western Conference championship and hosting the MLS Cup at CenturyLink.
+The Sounders defeated Toronto for the championship.

 Sunday was the fourth meeting between San Jose and Seattle.
 The Sounders defeated San Jose 7-1 at home in September.
 The other matchups – one during the MLS is Back tournament in July – were goalless draws.

 The postseason begins Nov.
 20 due to a FIFA international break.
-Ruidiaz (Peru) and center back Xavier Arreaga (Ecuador) were called up to play for their national team this upcoming week.
+Ruidiaz (Peru), center back Xavier Arreaga (Ecuador) and midfielder Gustav Svensson (Sweden) were called up to play for their national team this upcoming week.

-Arreaga will have to quarantine for nine days upon return next week, which means he’ll miss the opener.
+Arreaga and Svensson will have to quarantine for nine days upon return, which means they’ll likely miss the playoff opener.
 Ruidiaz, who tested positive for COVID-19 on Oct.
 11, won’t have to quarantine because he’s a “recovered person.”

-Sounders coach Brian Schmetzer made a few starting lineup changes and didn’t have left back Brad Smith available for selection as hoped due to an adductor strain.
-Midfielder Gustav Svensson was out with a bruised right hip and center back Shane O’Neill is under concussion protocol.
+Schmetzer made a few starting lineup changes and didn’t have left back Brad Smith available for selection as hoped due to an adductor strain.
+Svensson was out with a bruised right hip and center back Shane O’Neill is under concussion protocol.

 The Sounders still fielded a lineup familiar with their roles and each other.
-Arreaga played alongside Yeimar Gomez Andrade with Nouhou and Kelvin Leerdam flanking, Leerdam not playing against the Los Angeles Galaxy on Wednesday.
+Arreaga played alongside Yeimar Gomez Andrade with Nouhou and Kelvin Leerdam flanking.
+Leerdam was well rested after not playing against the Los Angeles Galaxy on Wednesday.

+Schmetzer also had an opportunity to play trade pick-up Jimmy Medranda.
+The former Nashville SC midfielder entered in the 82nd minute for Joevin Jones.

+“We feel really happy that we got the win,” Lodeiro said.
+“We also feel a little bit tired.
+This has been a difficult season where we’ve had multiple games in a very close time frame, so we feel tired.
+Now, we’re able to rest a couple of days.
+All of the (fatigue) goes away and we need to focus.
+It’s the last stretch.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.